HR and Employment Law FAQs

 How much notice do I need to give an employee if I want to dismiss them?

+As with many of these Employment Law FAQs employers need to proceed on a case by case basis.
 The employee needs to be given the longer of their contractual notice period and the statutory notice period.

 The statutory notice periods are as follows: